ThePhD/ThePhD.github.io/_posts/2022-02-28-Ever Closer - C23 Draws Nearer.markdown

 But this article has gone on long enough.
 Other things not mentioned here are:

 - ([N2775](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2775.pdf)) Literal Suffixes for `_BitInt(N)` types are in: `0x10wb` returns in a signed `_BitInt(5)` (the smallest possible integer type that can represent the integer literal).
-- ([N2701](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2701.htm)) `@`, `$`, and <code>`</code> (backtick) are added to the source character set: Doxygen docs and markdown snippets in comments are far more portable than ever before (not that it necessarily matters in a material, real sense).
+- ([N2701](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2701.htm)) `@`, `$`, and <code>`</code> (backtick) are added to the source character set: Doxygen docs and Markdown snippets in comments are far more portable than ever before (not that it necessarily matters in a material, real sense).
 - ([N2764](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2764.pdf)) `[[_Noreturn]]` is a real attribute now, giving everyone access to a way to say their function will never return.
 - ([N2840](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2840.htm)) `call_once` is now mandatory across implementations.
 This is good and it was annoying it could be thrown out on specific implementations.

 Some things I do not have enough experience with (like the tons of Decimal Floating Point changes we make every meeting, many of them small and just trying to clean it up so that it's ready to ship in C23), or things that I am not sure would be considered blockbuster features.
 That does not mean we are not continuing to work on it.
-There is a large swath of things which may still make C23, such as Endianess Macros, Modern Bit Utilities, Unicode `printf` modifiers for printing things, Unicode functions, Comma Omission and Deletion for Variadic Macros (e.g. the `__VA_OPT__` fix from C++), `memset_explicit` for safety and security purposes, Unicode functions to convert inbetween all of the Unicode and wide/narrow locale encodings, Enumeration fixes, and much more.
+There is a large swath of things which may still make C23, such as Endianess Macros, Modern Bit Utilities, Unicode `printf` modifiers for printing things, Comma Omission and Deletion for Variadic Macros (e.g. the `__VA_OPT__` fix from C++), `memset_explicit` for safety and security purposes, Unicode functions to convert inbetween all of the Unicode and wide/narrow locale encodings, Enumeration fixes (underlying type and larger-than-`int`-enumerations), and much more.

 Some things were also defeated this past meeting, meaning we won't see them for C23.
 Some have a chance beyond C23, others are probably close to dead.

 - ([N2896](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2896.htm)) `#once` and `#once YOUR_GUARD_ID_HERE`, to reduce include guard spam, was narrowly voted down and thus likely won't  come back without some serious modifications, adjustments, or a massive wave of user outcry to force their implementers to implement it.
-This one is a better pill to swallow.
+This one is a bitter pill for me to swallow.
 I would have absolutely loved even the second form, but... alas.
 - ([N2895](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2895.htm), [N2892](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2892.pdf)) `defer`, Lambdas, and similar were voted down, but still have consensus to proceed for a timeline beyond/after C23.
 I've personally volunteered to direct and maybe even steer the effort for Lambdas. `defer` might come along for the ride since it's basically in the same vein when it comes to what variables are available for `defer`.
 Spoiler: we're going to be pursuing barebones, simple `defer` that is block-scoped (to the nearest braces, or conditional/etc. if the braces are omitted).
 This is mostly to save us from making the same design mistake Go did, where they have a `defer` that may dynamically allocate (?!
 Jesus Christ!) [or other complete nonsense](https://twitter.com/horenmar_ctu/status/1491423390170693632).
 - ([N2859](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2859.pdf)) `break break;`, `break continue;`, `break break continue;`, and similar iterations of a way to get out of multiple switch/loop statements was carefully put on ice.
 The proposal author probably got the same sense I did: if a vote was taken, it likely might not have passed, especially for C23.
 So, they elected not to and will come back with a paper in the far future.
 Even if I'd prefer a labeled loop, that was the most politically savvy decisions I've seen out of someone in a Committee.
+By not having a vote, the paper is not officially rejected: they can come back with a proposal later on with no recorded elbow drop slaying the feature forever.
+Very smart!
 - ([N2917](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n2917.pdf)) `constexpr` - an extremely watered down version compared to C++ that is super simple and deliberately intended not to be much more than updated ways of handling constants in C - did not die.
 There is strong support to work on it, albeit it might not make C23.
 Which is perfectly okay, as long as it stays alive!

 That's the full status update.
-Hopefully things will keep going well in the C Meetings and we'll get some of the last juicy library bits in for C23 for you all!
+Hopefully things will keep going well in the C Meetings and we'll get some of the last juicy library and language bits in for C23 for you all!

 Until next time. 💚

 P.S.: [titties](https://twitter.com/kefimochi/status/1491624115643375619).
 (If you're reading this, Kate, it worked!)

-<sub>Title photo by <a href="https://www.pexels.com/@roman-odintsov">Roman Odintsov</a>, from <a href="https://www.pexels.com/photo/male-traveler-swimming-underwater-with-shark-4552982">Pexels</a></sub>
+<sub>Title photo by <a href="https://www.pexels.com/@roman-odintsov">Roman Odintsov</a>, from <a href="https://www.pexels.com/photo/male-traveler-swimming-underwater-with-shark-4552982">Pexels</a>.</sub>

 {% include anchors.html %}